cryobry/installjrmc/README.md

     Enable and start a mediacenter systemd service (requires an existing X server) jriver-x11vnc
     Enable and start x11vnc for the local desktop (requires an existing X server, does NOT support Wayland) --vncpass and --display are also valid options (see below) jriver-xvnc
     Enable and start a new Xvnc session running JRiver Media Center --vncpass PASSWORD
     Set vnc password for x11vnc/Xvnc access.
 If no password is set, the script will either use existing password stored in ~/.vnc/jrmc_passwd or use no password
   --display DISPLAY
     Manually specify display to use for x11vnc/Xvnc (ex. ':1') jriver-createrepo
-    Install hourly service to build latest MC RPM and run createrepo
+    Install hourly service to build latest MC RPM and run createrepo By default installs as root service to handle www permissions more gracefully
 ```

 It is possible to install multiple services at one time using multiple `--service` blocks: `installJRMC --repo --service jriver-x11vnc --service jriver-mediacenter`